nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Display of person list

+#### Problems with the old UI and areas for improvements

 Given below is a partial class diagram of the **old UI**.

 <img src="images/OldUiClassDiagram.png" width="500" height="400" />

 Initially, there is only one `PersonListPanel` that displays the person list using `PersonCard`.
 However, our product classifies `Person` into three different categories -- `Buyer`, `Supplier`, and `Deliverer`.
-Therefore, it is necessary to have a separate list panel for each of these three type of `Person`.
+Therefore, it is necessary to have a **separate list panel** for each of these three type of `Person`.

 In addition, buyers, suppliers and deliverers have comprehensive information on the orders or pets that they possess, besides their contact information.
 A `PersonCard` with only `Label` of JavaFX will display information in a very unorganised and lengthy way, which is not helpful in helping the user obtain information quickly.
-Therefore, the ui needs to be optimised for the situation where there is plentiful information that the user wants to know about a single `Person`.
+Therefore, the UI needs to be **optimised for the situation where there is plentiful information** that the user wants to know about a single `Person`.

+#### Implementation of the new UI

 In the implementation as seen in the diagram below, the `MainWindow` can be filled by any one of the followings depending on the `Command` executed:
 * `BuyerListPanel`: displays information about each `Buyer` using a `BuyerCard` in a `ListView`.